-The next time you attend a funeral, don’t be surprised if it more closely resembles the last wedding you went to than the somber farewell you bid your grandfather decades ago.
+The next time you attend a funeral, don’t be surprised if it more closely resembles the last wedding you went to than the somber farewell you bid your grandfather years ago.

-The key to turning a funeral into a celebration of life is planning a customized gathering that is representative of the decedent’s personality.
+A celebration of life is a memorial service that is typically held after one’s remains have been cremated, buried or otherwise cared for.
+The key to turning a funeral into a celebration of life is planning a customized gathering that is representative of the decedent’s personality and honors their achievements.
 Nearly every component of the event can be personalized these days, including the readings, music, displays, décor, venue and food.

 Here is a small sampling of how some recent funerals were tailored to honor decedents’ unique lives: